HaitaoMao/HaitaoMao.github.io/pages/Me.md

 I am a second-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
 I am also working close with Dr. [Rongrong Wang](https://users.math.msu.edu/users/wangron6/).
 In those years, I opens up the new direction, Graph Foundation Model in our group.
 See details in [DSE GFM subgroup](https://dse-gfm.github.io/).
 I am super happy and proud to work with those talented guys.

-My research revolves on understanding some interesting phenomenons, finding pitfalls in existing literature, and defining some interesting new challenges.
+My research revolves on understanding **network** and **LLM** mechanisms from **a data generation perspective**.
+I enjoy doing research on understanding some interesting phenomenons, finding pitfalls in existing literature, and defining some interesting new challenges.
 I am skilled in (1) conducting curious analytical experiments to observe interesting behaviors and (2) defining an interesting research perspective (but may not be practical).
 During my research road, I answer the following research questions:

-**Graph & Data Mining**
+**Network mechanism & new data mining challenges**
 <details>
 <summary style="font-size: 15px;">Details</summary>
   <ul type='disc'>